• Skip to main content

 I love making brownie-like desserts using beans!

-Just like in these black bean brownies or these mini matcha white bean brownie bites, canned beans add volume to a dessert while packing up valuable extra fiber and protein.
+Just like in these vegan black bean brownies or these mini matcha white bean brownie bites, canned beans add volume to a dessert while packing up valuable extra fiber and protein.

 Also, cooked beans, especially the canned ones, are super soft and become creamy when blending with other ingredients, which can benefit batter-like recipes.
 Plus, beans are very gentle in flavor, so you don't even realize you are eating them!